JadenGeller/core-lmdb/README.md

 Unlike other database mechanisms which require periodic checkpointing or compaction, LMDB requires no maintenance during operation.
 It tracks free pages within the database and re-uses them for new write operations, preventing unbounded growth in normal use.

-## Why SwiftKV?
+## Why CoreLMDB?

-SwiftKV is a Swift wrapper for LMDB that emphasizes safety and simplicity.
+CoreLMDB is a Swift wrapper for LMDB that emphasizes safety and simplicity.
 It leverages Swift's type system and noncopyable (move-only) types to provide a safer, more Swift-like interface to LMDB.
 This ensures that database transactions are managed correctly and helps prevent common errors.

-SwiftKV also ensures that your read and write operations are always performed within the correct type of transaction, making your database code easier to understand.
-It uses Swift types like `UnsafeRawBufferPointer` for a more Swift-friendly API, but it's worth noting that SwiftKV is a low-level interface and does not handle serialization/deserialization of these types for you.
+CoreLMDB also ensures that your read and write operations are always performed within the correct type of transaction, making your database code easier to understand.
+It uses Swift types like `UnsafeRawBufferPointer` for a more Swift-friendly API, but it's worth noting that CoreLMDB is a low-level interface and does not handle serialization/deserialization of these types for you.

-While SwiftKV does not expose every single feature of LMDB, it provides what's needed for most use cases.
+While CoreLMDB does not expose every single feature of LMDB, it provides what's needed for most use cases.
 It's a work-in-progress, and contributions are welcome!